DocFX/symfony-website-checklist/README.md

     - At least set it up so you use UTF-8, `LF` characters for newlines and 4 spaces as tabulations.
     - If you don't, just use the one in this repository (`.editorconfig`).
 6. If you know what you're doing, use REDIS to store PHP sessions at least.
 Try it for custom cache pools (this goes beyond the purpose of this document).
+7. Make sure you provide the appropriate DSN for your databases and the right `serverVersion` parameter.
+Use dynamic parameters with `$` to set them up.

 ## 3. Set up your Twig templates